spinradd/PythonProjects/Blackjack/Blackjack README.md

+BlackJack!

-Go easy on me. file was made at the beginning of my python journey.
+Go easy on me.
+This file was made at the beginning of my python journey.
 I made it all using functions, I should have waited for the day on classes...

 This game has some pretty cool features that give it the statistical same feel as you would play in a casino!